Living without the safety net of credit was very strange and daunting...

 An IVA is no easy ride and isn’t the best solution for everyone.

 Assisted bankruptcy is where a company charges you a fee to help you go bankrupt.
-Although you can do this yourself if you want, most companies try to charge to help you fill in the official forms.
+Although you can do this yourself if you want, some companies try to charge to help you fill in the official forms.

 This is the only real piece of debt law that could see your debt deemed unenforceable, after a period of six years.

-- The creditor has not already obtained a county court judgment (CCJ)
+- The creditor has not already obtained a County Court judgment (CCJ)

 - You or any one else owing the money (on a debt in joint names) have not made a payment